Accessories Bicycles Parts Specials Tools

 New Year's Day 2004, Boston, Massachusetts, USA

 Ever making his way upstream against the current of conventional so-called wisdom, Sheldon also wore Shimano SPD sandals in winter.
-I had to ask Sheldon what he was thinking, wearing sandals, as I took the photo above during the Charles River Wheelmen bicycle club's New Year's Day 2004 ride.
+I had to ask him what he was thinking, wearing sandals, as I took the photo above during the Charles River Wheelers bicycle club's New Year's Day 2004 ride.
+(And, no, the photo is not flipped.
+About the left-side drive, see this.)
 The temperature was 40 degrees Fahrenheit (4 degrees Celsius).
-Sheldon cheerfully explained that sandals, unlike ordinary shoes, do not restrict circulation to the feet, and they stay warm.
+Sheldon cheerfully explained that sandals, unlike ordinary shoes, do not restrict circulation to the feet, which stay warm.
 I gave sandals a try in cold weather and can confirm this.
 With two pairs of wool socks inside my SPD sandals, I have been comfortable on days when fingers of ice were forming in puddles on the road.

-The Velcro straps of these sandals also are very accommodating of different thicknesses of socks, or no socks at all.
-On a warm, rainy day, I favor a bicycle with fenders, a Carradice rain cape -- and sandals worn without socks.
-The sandals are pretty much all rubber, so they dry easily.
+The Velcro straps of SPD sandals also are very accommodating of different thicknesses of socks, or no socks at all.
+On a warm, rainy day, I favor a bicycle with fenders, a Carradice rain cape -- and sandals worn without socks -see our article about fenders and wet-weather riding.
+Shimano sandals are mostly rubber, so they dry easily.
 When I get to the end of my ride, I wipe the sandals dry, put socks on, put the sandals back on, and I'm prepared to meet the dress code of offices, shops and restaurants.

 Conclusion

-There are more options in bicycle shoes and pedals now than ever before.
-I hope that I have been able to help you choose, and set them up to work well for you.
+There are more options in bicycle shoes and pedals now than ever before -- and there are also some outside-the-toe-box options worth considering.
+I hope that I have been able to help you choose shoes and pedals, and set them up to work well.

 Sheldon's article in Adventure Cycling about pedals for touring